- Top 10 ways to be a responsible friend of fur

 Between 2015-2016, 81,050 stray dogs were handled by authorities and 1,774 dogs were reported as stolen.
 Of these, only 43,767 were reunited with their owners, thanks to microchipping.
 One of chipping’s most blatant benefits is its permanency.
 For around £15-£30 your local vet will microchip your pet, and save the details held on it to a microchip database.
 Updating your home address or other details can be done online, by telephone or by post, for a small fee.

-Be sure to look out for part two of our “Top 10 ways to be a responsible friend of fur”, and in the meantime, why not sign up to our spam-less newsletter?
+Enjoyed this?
+Why not sign up to our spam-less newsletter?
 Stay up-to-date with all things Trakz, and receive a voucher worth £30 to redeem against your first purchase.